Guide to EPA Drinking Water Standards

 Secondary drinking water standards are categorized in the following three domains:

 These are contaminants that affect the taste, color, and smell of drinking water — often unpleasantly — but do not contain health-jeopardizing properties.
 At their current EPA-set MCLs, these “aesthetic” compounds include iron, manganese, copper, zinc, certain sulfates, and a few more that can lend water everything from a metallic taste to a sour smell.
 Some of the most commonly cited civic water complaints have to do with the aesthetics of municipal water, particularly color.
 These are usually harmless, but at their worst may indicate levels of contaminant buildup that fall into primary standards.

 2. Cosmetic Effects

-Cosmetic effects refer to side effects from drinking tap water that do not harm or damage to the body.
+Cosmetic effects refer to side effects from drinking tap water that don't cause harm or damage to the body.
 The most prevalent cosmetic water effect is tooth spotting or discoloration, often seen in children due to fluoride overexposure during formative tooth development.
-With 40 to 70 percent of Americans’ total fluoride intake achieved by drinking tap water, fluoride level is an cosmetic contaminant that many states and cities regularly test.
+With 40 to 70 percent of Americans’ total fluoride intake achieved by drinking tap water, fluoride level is a cosmetic contaminant that many states and cities regularly test.

 3. Technical Effects

 Technical effects on drinking water concern not necessarily the water itself, but possibly damaged or malfunctioning water equipment, as well as previous forms of purification methods that are no longer working.
 Technical effects most often strike in the form of scale deposits or corroding water pipes.
 This will imbalance the drinking water’s pH levels to undesirable results, with low pH making water taste carbonated and high pH lending it a metallic, even bitter taste.